sahaarnav3/100_Days_Of_Code/log.md

 **Thoughts:**: RegEx is one of the most easy and powerful way to parse data from a haystack of it, but it can create ambiguous and difficult to read code.
 Here's a link to a cheat sheet to learn RegEx used in Python.
 [Link](http://www.py4e.com/lectures/Py4Inf-11-Regex-Guide.pdf)

+### Day 52: August 17, 2018
+#### :mortar_board: Solving Programming Challenges

+**Today's Progress**: Completed ES6 and RegEx sections at FCC today and also 1 of the 5 projects in this certification named: Palindrome Checker.

+**Thoughts:**: Regex is similar in #javascript and #Python which has made it easier to learn.
+My code for the palindrome checker matched the advanced solution in the hints section for this project, and this made my day!!